iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/5_stock-piles.rst

 5.1 	Variables
 ---------------

 Generally MESSAGE does not generate any variables related to an energy carrier alone.
-However, in the case of man-made fuels, that are accumulated over time, a variable that shifts the quantities to be transferred from one period to the other is generated.
+However, in the case of man-made fuels, that are accumulated over time, a variable that shifts the quantities from one load region or period to the next is generated.

-5.1.1 	Stock-pile Variables
+5.1.1 	Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. math::